MisbahKhan789/Machine-Learning-Engineer-Nanodegree/Capstone Project/Project Proposal.md

 Basic thoughts:
 - Applying countvectorizer to all the headlines.
-- Applying Machine Learning Algorithms (Random forest , XGBOOST and CATBoost).
+- Applying Machine Learning Algorithms (Random forest , Logistic Regression).
 - Comparing Accuracy & Hyperparameter Tuning

 However, I don't want to merely fit on a traditional ML pipeline for this project.
 In fact, I would like to try other more advanced word embedding method and models for this project as well.
 To explore some methods that I haven't encountered before in the domain of NLP is also an extra goal of this project.